Planned Parenthood’s role in Georgia race for House raises ethical questions

 Planned Parenthood similarly failed to win a series of special elections earlier this year.

-In the race for the Montana House seat vacated by Rep. Ryan Zinke, Planned Parenthood launched a six-figure ad buy touting Democrat Rob Quist as a champion for women.
+In the race for the Montana House seat vacated by Rep. Ryan Zinke, who was appointed to head the U.S. Department of the Interior by Mr. Trump, Planned Parenthood launched a six-figure ad buy touting Democrat Rob Quist as a champion for women.
 Even after Republican Greg Gianforte was cited for misdemeanor assault against a reporter, Mr. Quist lost by more than 5 points.

 And despite heavy backing from the abortion industry, Mr. Ossoff failed to grab the seat vacated by former Rep. Tom Price.
 Mr. Trump carried Georgia’s 6th District by just 1.5 points, but pro-life Republican Karen Handel won the seat by nearly 4 points.